kquinsland/hue-stealer/README.md

 You can use the `bridges` command to get a list of bridges using your internet connection to phone home.

+if you don't have an internet connection or your bridge is not connected to the internet, you'll need to get the IP manually.
+You can do this w/ the Hue app on your phone.

 ```
 $ php steal.php bridges